City Index

-City Index is a global provider of spread betting, contracts for difference (CFD) and foreign exchange (FX) trading services.
-Founded in the United Kingdom in 1983, it currently operates as part of the Nasdaq-listed financial services group StoneX.
-City Index serves retail clients globally, holding regulatory licenses from the Financial Conduct Authority (FCA) in the UK, the Australian Securities and Investments Commission (ASIC) in Australia, the Monetary Authority of Singapore (MAS), and the Central Bank of the UAE.
+City Index is a United Kingdom-based provider of spread betting, contracts for difference (CFD) trading and foreign exchange (FX) trading services.
+Founded in 1983, it operates as a retail trading brand of the Nasdaq-listed financial services group StoneX.
+In the UK, City Index is operated by StoneX Financial Ltd, which is authorised by the Financial Conduct Authority (FCA).

-Initially focusing on spread betting, City Index expanded its services from the early 2000s, acquiring several other brokerage businesses and establishing international offices in Asia and Australia.
-The company experienced substantial financial difficulties during the 2008 financial crisis, leading to restructuring and eventual acquisition by GAIN Capital in 2014.
-GAIN Capital itself was later acquired by StoneX Group in 2020, making City Index part of StoneX's retail brokerage division.
+Initially focused on spread betting, City Index expanded from the early 2000s by adding CFD and FX trading, acquiring several brokerage businesses, and opening offices in Asia and Australia.
+The company experienced substantial financial difficulties during the 2008 financial crisis, which led to restructuring and its acquisition by GAIN Capital in 2014.
+GAIN Capital was acquired by StoneX Group in 2020, making City Index part of StoneX's retail brokerage division.

 History

 City Index was founded by Chris Hales and Jonathan Sparke in September 1983, initially backed by a $4 million investment from a US shareholder.
 The company began operations in March 1984, pioneering spread betting for retail clients.
 In 1994, entrepreneur Michael Spencer acquired a £6 million stake in City Index, gaining a controlling interest from the founders in 1997.

 In 2001, City Index introduced contracts for difference (CFD).
 In 2005, it acquired IFX Group, owner of FX broker IFX Markets and spread betting provider Finspreads, a London-based company founded in 1999.
 The Finspreads brand was relaunched in January 2013 but ceased operations on 24 March 2018, when all existing Finspreads accounts were migrated into City Index.
 In 2006, the company opened offices in Sydney, Singapore, and Shanghai to serve clients across the Asia Pacific region.

 In 2008, City Index acquired US-based FX Solutions, the New Jersey-based FX broker.
 In October 2009, it launched the City Trading app, the first spread betting and CFD mobile platform for the iPhone, later expanding to Android and BlackBerry.

 During the 2008 financial crisis, Spencer provided a £70 million capital injection to stabilize the company after significant trading losses.
 Despite this, in March 2009 City Index briefly breached its banking covenants.

 In November 2014, GAIN Capital, owner of Forex.com, acquired City Index for approximately $118 million.
 At the time, City Index reported annual revenue of $124.8 million and adjusted earnings of $10.7 million but carried net operating losses of around $65 million.
-The merged company had roughly 235,000 clients in 180 countries with annual trading volumes exceeding $3 trillion.
+The combined company had roughly 235,000 clients in 180 countries and annual trading volumes exceeding $3 trillion.